Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 = Symbolic State Space Exploration

-With symbolic representations of states and transitions established, the exploration of state space requires two fundamental operations: *image* (forward reachability) and *preimage* (backward reachability).
+With symbolic representations of states and transitions established, the exploration of state space requires two operations: *image* (forward reachability) and *preimage* (backward reachability).

 == Image: Forward Reachability